Are you thinking of expanding your family to include a four-legged member? We've sniffed out the very best animal rescue shelters around Singapore.

 If you are thinking of adopting a pet, but are bamboozled by which shelter to start with, we can personally recommend the good folk and the array of pooches at The Right to Live.
 The non-profit centre is home to 120 abandoned dogs of all ages, shapes and sizes.
 If you have some cash to spare, the shelter is always looking for $10 donations that will feed a pup for three days.

-Two-woman band Claire Forbes and Julia Leimanis started Project SOKS when they discovered a need in Singapore for specialist neonatal care of orphaned and sick kittens.
+If you’re a cat lover, Project SOKS have plenty of tiny cats searching for new families to love them.
+Two-woman band Claire Forbes and Julia Leimanis started Project SOKS when they discovered a need in Singapore for specialist neonatal care for orphaned and sick kittens.
 Their main focus continues to be on rescuing and rehoming abandoned or stray kittens in addition to offering trap, sterilize and release services for adult cats, in conjunction with the Cat Welfare Society (Singapore).
-If you are after the cutest kittens in Singapore, the chances are you’ll find it at Project SOKS.

 Psst, can’t adopt but you want to help?

-There are other ways that you can help if you are unable to adopt a furry friend.
-You can sponsor a dog in the Trap-Neuter-Release programs to control the number of stray dogs in Singapore.
+There are other ways that you can help if you are unable to adopt a pet in Singapore.
+For starters, you can sponsor a dog in the Trap-Neuter-Release programs to control the number of stray dogs on the island.
 Fostering is also a great scheme that most of the shelters run, so that you can get your furry fix without the lifelong commitment of permanent ownership.
 It is also an ideal way to see whether your family really do want a pet!
 Plus, we know many families that went on to adopt their foster fur kids after that.

 Volunteering to help out at the centres and through stray feeding programs is also another rewarding way to assist.
 Not to mention, sponsorship and donations are also gratefully received as many of these organisations are independently funded.
 The shelters also rely heavily on fundraising and the generosity of the public to keep their good work going, so every donation, no matter how large or small, is going to go to a very worthy, wonderful cause.